LordRaydenMK/ehbtsl/deck/README.md

 ### Additional requirements

-We are building an app and need a sign up form.

 - **Validate** data before submitting
 - Backend also validates data
 - Help the users fix the errors